 - Water Heater Age

-The usual duration of a domestic water heater with proper servicing is 10–12 years.
-Even if your long-lasting water heater isn’t having problems, it’s at a greater concern of a damaging leak.
+The usual life span of a domestic water heater with proper servicing is 10–12 years.
+Even if your water heater isn’t having problems, it could be at a greater concern of a damaging leak.

 If you’re unclear of your water heater’s age, inspect the ID on the heater.
 This lists the manufacturing date and serial number.